Royal Regiment of Fusiliers: History

-The 3rd battalion of the regiment saw active service in Iraq during the Gulf War in 1991.
+The 3rd Battalion of the regiment saw active service in Iraq during the Gulf War in 1991.
 All battalions were also deployed to Northern Ireland on Operation Banner multiple times.

 In 2003, the 1 Fusiliers battlegroup was at the forefront of the coalition invasion of Iraq, ultimately occupying the city of Basra.
 Over the next decade, the regiment carried out multiple operational tours of Iraq.

-In 2006, elements of the second battalion were deployed to Afghanistan to support the International Security Assistance Force.
+In 2006, elements of the 2nd Battalion were deployed to Afghanistan to support the International Security Assistance Force.
 Deployed to the town of Now Zad in Helmand Province, they rapidly found themselves fighting off a sustained Taliban attack that lasted for 107 days - the longest siege of British troops since World War II.
 Over the following years, elements of the regiment deployed on several occasions to Afghanistan and saw heavy fighting.
-Most recently, the entire first battalion deployed to Nahri Saraj District in Helmand in 2013, where they took part in mounted and dismounted infantry operations.
+Most recently, the entire 1st Battalion deployed to Nahri Saraj District in Helmand in 2013, where they took part in mounted and dismounted infantry operations.

 The regiment received a reserve battalion, the 5th battalion, through the redesignation of the Tyne-Tees Regiment, on 1 April 2006.

-In September 2014, the second battalion was amalgamated with the first under Army 2020, forming just one regular battalion - an armoured infantry battalion under 1st Armoured Infantry Brigade.
+In September 2014, the 2nd Battalion was amalgamated with the 1st Battalion under Army 2020, forming just one regular battalion - an armoured infantry battalion under 1st Armoured Infantry Brigade.